Eligibility & Funding Priorities

 All eligible applicants must be applying for projects that operate in or are serving residents and communities within the 252 counties and parishes of the DRA footprint.

 ***For-profit entities, while not eligible to apply directly, are a key component of economic development and, in many circumstances, the ultimate beneficiary of the project funding.
-They can be a partner within a project but cannot serve as the lead applicant for SEDAP funding.
+They can be a partner within a project but cannot serve as the lead applicant for SEDAP funding nor receive federal funding through a pass-through relationship.

 Once deemed eligible, priority for project funding is determined by whether the county or parish is deemed distressed, the Federal Priority Declarations, the DRA Regional Development Plan Goals listed below, and each state’s DRA Strategic Plan Priorities as listed in the state’s economic development plan.

-The 2017 SEDAP manual, including eligibility and priority notes can provide further information.
+The 2018 SEDAP manual, including eligibility and priority notes, can provide further information for parties interested in applying for funding in the 2018 cycle.

 In order to elevate any project to “priority” status, applicants must also clearly demonstrate how the project would meet at least one of the Federal Priority Eligibility Criteria (described below), at least one of the DRA Regional Development Plan goals, and at least one of the State’s DRA Strategic Plan priorities.